The Apostle Paul: A Life of Suffering and Gratitude

 - Ephesians 1:3 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ.

 - Philippians 1:18 What then?
-Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this I rejoice.
+Only that in every way, whether in pretense or in truth, Christ is proclaimed; and in this, I rejoice.
 Yes, and I will rejoice.

-- Philippians 3:8-10 More than that, I count all things loss in view of the surpassing value of know Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ, and may be found in Him, not having a righteousness of my own derived from the law, but that which is through faith in Christ, the righteousness which come from God on the basis of faith, that I may know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death in order that I amy attain to the resurrection from the dead.
+- Philippians 3:8-10 More than that, I count all things loss in view of the surpassing value of knowing Christ Jesus my Lord, for whom I have suffered the loss of all things, and count them but rubbish so that I may gain Christ, and may be found in Him, not having a righteousness of my own derived from the law, but that which is through faith in Christ, the righteousness which comes from God on the basis of faith, that I may know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death in order that I may attain to the resurrection from the dead.